Treatment of menopause symptoms

 Are there any treatments for symptoms of the menopause?

-There are a number of different treatment options to consider if you're suffering from symptoms of menopause:
+There are a number of different treatment options to consider if you're experiencing symptoms of menopause:

 A healthy diet and regular exercise programme will go a long way towards minimising the symptoms of menopause and helping to maintain overall good health.
 It is also a good idea to finally kick any old, unhealthy habits, such as smoking or drinking too much alcohol.
 Other interventions that may be helpful are to dress lightly and in layers and avoid potential triggers like caffeine and spicy foods.